rickgao12/ACM-Research-Coding-Challenge/README.md

 ## Learning and Understanding
 The first thing I did was to find videos or articles that give a high level overview of clustering.
 I found videos to be easier since they were abundant and more enjoyable to learn.
+I then looked at the documentation for the libraries I used to better understand their methods.

 ## Algorithm and Libraries
 I chose to use the **K-Means Clustering algorithm**, which computes the clusters by calculating a centroid and